History of Game of Thrones in Timeline

 November 2012: Collector's Edition Box Set Release

-In November 2012, a collector's-edition box set was released, combining the DVD and Blu-ray versions of the first season with the first episode of season two.
-A paperweight in the shape of a dragon egg was included in the set.
+In November 2012, a collector's-edition box set was released, combining the DVD and Blu-ray versions of the first season with the first episode of season two and a dragon egg paperweight.

 2012: Most Pirated Television Series

-According to TorrentFreak, Game of Thrones was the most pirated television series from 2012.
+According to TorrentFreak, Game of Thrones was the most pirated television series from 2012 to 2019 (except 2018, when no new episodes were broadcast).

-In 2012, Game of Thrones demonstrated a high fan-engagement rate, with 5.5% of its 2.9 million fans actively discussing the series online.
+In 2012, Game of Thrones had a high fan-engagement rate; 5.5 percent of the series's 2.9 million fans talked online about the series.

 In 2012, Pixomondo earned a Primetime Emmy Award for Outstanding Special Visual Effects for "Valar Morghulis".